SteamReviewAnalysis/SteamReviewAnalysis.github.io/index.md

 {% capture summary %}## A closer look at the reviews{% endcapture %}
 {% capture details %}
 #### Comparing four close games: _Night in the Woods_, _Undertale_, _OneShot_, and _To the Moon_
-Four games appear close together in our embeddings: _Night in the Woods_, _Undertale_, _OneShot_, and _To the Moon_, with all of their [**values**] to one another contained between 0.161 and 0.230. [**Add comment about them being in same cluster or not depending on which clustering we use**]
+Four games appear close together in our embeddings: _Night in the Woods_, _Undertale_, _OneShot_, and _To the Moon_, with all of their [**distance**] to one another contained between 0.161 and 0.230. [**Add comment about them being in same cluster or not depending on which clustering we use**]
+_Night in the Woods_ is a game in which we play Mae, a character coming back to her hometown that she explores, meeting and interacting with non-playable characters.
+In _Undertale_, we play a human who fell in a hole and ends up exploring an unknown world, encountering villagers and 'enemies' we can choose to fight or spare, with our main aim being to come back to the surface and in our own world. _OneShot_ is a story in which we control a child from an outside perspective, acting as a sort of guardian for them.
+The game also has an interactive part with the operating system, which is praised in the reviews for its originality.
+Finally, _To the Moon_ presents two doctors exploring an old man's memories to alter them, so that he can die with his dying wish complet in his memories.

+[**INSERT IMAGES**]

-Looking at the content of their reviews to try and find what patterns may have been found by the program, several elements are striking.
+Looking at the content of these games' reviews to try and find what patterns may have been found by the program, several elements are striking.
 The four games' reviews have frequent references to terms referring to:
 - the story in a highly positive way, commenting on the quality of the writing
 - emotions, with words such as 'feelings', 'cry', 'sad', 'happy'
 - comments on the games not being focused on gameplay